git-plm/gitplm/partnumbers.md

 The CCC-NNN-VVVV scheme is a pragmatic compromise between random part numbers and extensive descriptions where every last parameter is encoded in the description.
-It is kind of like using colors on the factory floor -- you can't encode everything in colors, but what you can encode sure helps with rapid processing by humans.
+It is kind of like using colors on the factory floor -- you can't encode everything in colors, but what you can encode sure helps with rapid, accurate processing by humans.

 Three letters for CCC has the following attributes: